-(1) Commencing with the 2014 financial year, the Named Executive Officers deferred receiving payment of their fees (which were accrued and unpaid at the end of the 2015 financial year, with the exception of Mr. Inwentash's which were paid subsequent to his retirement).
+(1) Commencing with the 2014 financial year, the Named Executive Officers deferred receiving payment of their fees, which were accrued and unpaid until February 2016 (with the exception of Mr. Marrelli and of Mr. Feldman, whose accrued and unpaid fees were paid out subsequent to his departure at the end of the 2015 calendar year).